This blog may contain affiliate links. Read our disclosure policy for more info.

 Getting a Parking Space in the Late Afternoon

-There is a sure way to get a park at Moraine Lake without the early wake-up call, and that’s to arrive late in the afternoon.
-During the Canadian summer, it doesn’t get dark until 10 pm.
-So arriving after 5 or 6 pm will ensure you get a parking spot and have time to enjoy the lake.
+There is another way to get parking at Moraine Lake without the super early wake-up call, and that’s to arrive late in the afternoon.
+During the summer in Lake Louise, it doesn’t get dark until 10 pm.
+So arriving after 5 or 6 pm will increase your chances of getting a parking spot.
+Moraine Lake is much quieter in the evenings.

 Although sunset isn’t that famous time to visit, it’s still pretty amazing if you have good weather!
 It’s also a great time of day to enjoy hiking trails without the crowds such as Consolation Lakes or the Larch Valley.
 However, tackling longer trails is not advised as you’ll run out of time before it gets dark.